nabbisen/apimock-rs/README.md

 Aims to help developers to easily get responses from dummy API, especially microservice API,  according to several paths.
 Single executables on Win/Mac/Linux are available, thanks to Rust and their cross-platform support.
 [Releases](../../releases) are "out-of-the-box" coming with default config `apimock.toml`.

+\* Renamed from `json-responder`.
+Now more than returning JSON data.

 ### Screenshots

 Server started to listen: